garrettheel/moco-maven-plugin/README.md

 mvn com.garrettheel:moco-maven-plugin:run
 ```

-This will run the the server indefinitely until the process is terminated.
+This will run the server indefinitely until the process is terminated.

 ## Running during the maven lifecycle